GockBlock64/ETsBrother/README.md

-hi im antonios
+hi

-i like to code

-i dont go outside

-i stan linux

-yeah thats it
+i can write hello world in rust

+that means im superior to everyone

+i use arch btw